What is UN3373 Compliance?

 Category B is known as UN3373 and is described as: ‘an infectious substance which does not meet the criteria for inclusion in Category A.’

 When we talk about UN3373 compliance, we explicitly refer to the label and packaging compliance required to ship Category B substances.

 What are Category A substances?

 Category A is split into two further sub-categories: UN2814 (affecting humans) and UN2900 (affecting animals only) and is described as: ‘an infectious substance which is carried in a form that, when exposure to it occurs, is capable of causing permanent disability, life-threatening or fatal disease in otherwise healthy humans or animals.’

 Adherence to UN3373 compliance is overseen by the bodies responsible for the transportation of dangerous goods via road and air: The European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR), and The International Air Transport Association (IATA), which supports aviation with global standards for airline safety, security, efficiency, and sustainability.
 These bodies have separate, relevant guidelines to transport UN3373 infectious goods either by land or air.

 What is P650 packaging?

-If a substance has been classified as belonging to UN3373, then it must be packed for transport according to a set of guidelines known as Packing Instruction 650 (P650 or PI650).
+If a substance is classified as belonging to UN3373, it must be packed for transport according to a set of guidelines known as Packing Instruction 650 (P650 or PI650).
 This is a list of requirements covering the quality and construction of the packaging used for transport.
 P650 is split into guidelines for ADR and IATA, with each having slightly different demands on packaging containing UN3373 infectious substances.